pschaus/LINFO1121/source/part3/ex1.rst

     Simply create the *instance variables* ``lastKey`` and ``lastI`` (for example) and in functions ``get`` and ``put`` check if ``key==lastKey`` if so use ``lastI`` if not call ``lastI=rank(key)`` and `lastKey = key`.

 Exercise 3.1.5
-"""""""""""""""
+""""""""""""""

 *Exercise 3.2.31 of the book*.

-Write a method ``isBST()`` method that takes a ``Node`` as an argument and returns ``true`` if the argument is the root of a BST, ``false`` otherwise (so check that the properties of a BST are satisfied).
+Write an ``isBST()`` method that takes a ``Node`` as an argument and returns ``true`` if the argument is the root of a valid BST, and ``false`` otherwise (i.e., verify that all properties of a BST are satisfied).

-Do you think that testing (locally) for each node the property *"the left child has a lower key and the right child an upper key"* is sufficient?
-If not, give a counter-example.
+Do you think that testing (locally) for each node the property *"the left child has a smaller key and the right child has a greater key"* is sufficient?
+If not, give a counterexample.

-How complex is your algorithm?
+What is the time complexity of your algorithm?

 .. answer::